Caring for Community at Christmas

 The SOS Toy Shop is often short on gifts for teens.Please click here for a list of ideas for teens and pre-teens.
 This year the Toy shop is also in need of new, unwrapped Lego, stuffed animals, craft items for pre-teens, toys for infants and gift cards for local stores and Woodgrove Mall.

 The Angel Tree program helps stock the SOS Toy Shop where parents, grandparents and caregivers can shop for free for their children.
 Visit a local participating business in mid-November and December and you’ll discover an SOS Angel Tree.
 The gifts listed on these Angels have been identified as “that one special gift” that a child or youth is hoping for.
 Purchase the gift listed on one of the Angel ornaments (or as close to it as possible), attach the Angel to your unwrapped gift and return it to the business location to ensure it is included in the gift distribution.*Click here for a list of participating Angel Tree Businesses.(2017)

 Click on this link to make a donation with your credit card, or drop in to SOS in Parksville (245 West Hirst Avenue) between 8:30 a.m. and 4:30 p.m.
 Monday through Friday.
 New, unwrapped gifts are also gratefully accepted.

-Registration to the SOS Christmas Program begins November 14, 2017, and ends December 9.
+Registration to the SOS Christmas Program begins in November, 2018, and ends in early December.
 However, SOS will help people right up until Dec.
 23 if they are unable to make the registration deadline.
 Adults must register in person at the SOS Child, Youth and Family Centre in Parksville at 245 West Hirst Ave, between the hours of 9:30 am and 3:30 pm.
 Evening Registrations (5-7 pm) are available by appointment to individuals who work during the day.
 SOS will also accommodate working families for evening distribution through the Toy Shop.

 Please remember to bring: